• Art magazine

 If you can move your fountain , you should consider bringing it indoors during the winter.
 However, many fountains are too large to transport and store at home.
 Furthermore, you should ensure that water does not accumulate in the fountain.

-Regular control and care during hibernation
+Regular checks and care during hibernation

 During their winter dormancy, it is essential that garden sculptures are regularly checked and maintained.
 Particular attention should be paid to sensitive materials such as ceramic or glass to ensure they have not been damaged.